How Infostealer Malware Helps Ransomware Operators Hide in Plain Sight

 In order to combat the growing threat of ransomware attacks, organizations must take proactive measures to protect their networks from infostealers.
 By understanding how these malicious programs operate and taking steps to ensure that confidential information is secure, businesses can help reduce the risk of becoming a victim of an attack.

-The steps from a malware infection to a ransomware attack are actually quite simple after initial infection:
+The steps from a malware infection to a ransomware attack are simple after initial infection:

 A user mistakenly downloads infostealer malware to a shared or personal device he uses to access the corporate network, sites and applications.